 This feature requires a Garmin chest heart rate monitor.
-Before you can perform the guided test, you must put on a heart rate monitor and pair it with your device (Pairing ANT+ Sensors, page 21).
-You must also have a VO2 max. estimate from a previous run (About VO2 Max.
-Estimates, page 13).
+Before you can perform the guided test, you must put on a heart rate monitor and pair it with your device (Pairing Your Wireless Sensors, page 20).

 The device uses your user profile information from the initial setup and your VO2 max. estimate to estimate your lactate threshold.
 The device will automatically detect your lactate threshold during runs at a steady, high intensity with heart rate.